-Prepare for the festive season by reading our 12 fun Christmas facts below…
+Prepare for the festive season by reading our fun facts about Christmas below…

 Our first fun Christmas fact dates back to 1955!
-Each year on Christmas Eve, children and adults across the globe visit the official Santa Tracker to see where Santa Claus is delivering gifts.
+Each year on Christmas Eve, children and adults across the globe visit the official Santa Tracker (not currently live) to see where Santa Claus is delivering gifts.